UoB-COMSM0166/2025-group-21/README.md

 ### Persona

 For a brandnew product, it is essential to prioritize target audiences, allowing us to focus on the highest-priority users when developing features for the initial game version.
 Personas are fictional yet research-based archetypes of our target users.
 They help the team better understand who our users are, their needs, and their behaviors.
-This shared understanding is vital for the development team, ensuring eveyrone is aligned and working towards the same goal.
+This shared understanding is vital for the development team, ensuring everyone is aligned and working towards the same goal.
 By clearly defining personas, we can make informed design and development decisions that resonate with our users.
 <br>
 | **Figure 7**<br>_Persona 1._<br>![Product doc/Game doc - Persona 1.jpg](https://github.com/UoB-COMSM0166/2025-group-21/blob/main/Product%20doc/Game%20doc%20-%20Persona%201.jpg) | **Figure 8**<br>_Persona 2._<br>![Product doc/Game doc - Persona 2.jpg](https://github.com/UoB-COMSM0166/2025-group-21/blob/main/Product%20doc/Game%20doc%20-%20Persona%202.jpg) | **Figure 9**<br>_Persona 3._<br>![Product doc/Game doc - Persona 3.jpg](https://github.com/UoB-COMSM0166/2025-group-21/blob/main/Product%20doc/Game%20doc%20-%20Persona%203.jpg) |
 |--|--|--|